embii/quiz/README.md

 simple quiz
 source of questions is https://opentdb.com/

+## Relese notes
+- enabled buttons for selection of category
+- added counters to list of categories

 ## ToDo
-- add counters to list of categories
-- enable category selection
 - handle browser's back button